wragge/closed-glams-covid19/index.md

 ## Victoria

+For more information on closures of state-owned cultural institutions in Victoria, see [Creative Victoria](https://creative.vic.gov.au/news/2020/victorias-state-owned-cultural-institutions-temporarily-close-in-response-to-covid-19).

+### ACMI

+* 16 March 2020 – Currently closed due to redevelopment.
+All partner events have been cancelled or postponed.
+[More info...](https://www.acmi.net.au/policies/coronavirus-covid-19-update/)

 ### Museums Victoria

 * 16 March 2020 – All public sites (including Melbourne Museum, Scienceworks, Immigration Museum, Royal Exhibition Building and IMAX) are closed.
 [More info...](https://museumsvictoria.com.au/about-us/coronavirus-covid-19-update/)